-Sailing one of the most beautiful regions on one of the most beautiful boats…
+Sailing one of the most beautiful regions on one of the most beautiful boats… Was I dreaming?

-A short stroll along the quays feels like traveling back in time, with the cobbled lanes, the stone bridge, and the old looking half-timbered houses.
-I could easily picture my father childhood souvenirs.
+A short stroll along the quays feels like travelling back in time, with the cobbled lanes, the stone bridge, and the old looking half-timbered houses.
+I could easily picture my father’s childhood souvenirs (minus the restaurants and the hotels).
 So boarding a vintage ship was a perfect addition to the picture.

-The historic vessel was built in 1947 in Britanny to fish scallops.
+The historic vessel was built in 1947 in Brittany to fish scallops.
 It was totally restored a few years ago and can now be hired to sail from Saint Goustan around the Gulf of Morbihan and Quiberon.
 With tons of islands around, it’s a splendid area where to navigate.

-We all had a chance to maneuver the ship and raise the sails.
+We all had a chance to manoeuvre the ship and raise the sails.
 It was a fantastic experience.
 If you’re a beginner, that’s not a problem.
 The skipper is on board to give you instructions and advice.

 We were lucky with the wind: we could sail all the way to the ocean and back and never needed the motor.
 The cruise was delightful.

-Up to 12 people can be on board and a day tour costs 600 euros.
+Up to 12 people can be onboard and a day tour costs 600 euros.
 Visit indomptable.eu for more information.